-After a couple years, my desire for real estate narrowed so I could retire early and live off the income.
-But then the housing crisis hit, ruining my confidence that I could one day be free due to rental property.
+After a couple years, my desire for real estate increased.
+I want to own a real estate empire so I could retire early and live off the income.
+But then the housing crisis hit, ruining my confidence that I would one day be free.

 To maximize lifestyle and profits, I should rationally sell all rentals while valuations are at all-time highs and focus my attention on building an online business since it's more fun and profitable.
-Further, online media valuations are still relatively low, meaning there’s tremendous upside, although Vice Media raising $450 million at a $5.7B post-money valuation might argue otherwise.
+As we've seen through the pandemic, any business that can't be shut down has dramatically become more valuable.

-Despite the logic, I refuse to sell my entire rental property portfolio because of one main reason: insurance against a difficult life for my child.
+Despite the logic, I refuse to sell my entire rental property portfolio because of one main reason: insurance against a difficult life for my children.

 Life May Get Brutally Difficult For Our Children

 Owning a real estate empire is one of the best ways to hedge against a difficult life for my children.
 Let's go through why life will be harder for our children.